XayOn/ircgramd/Readme.rst

 - SSL
 - Some kind of assistant / documentation for creating new users.
-- Make channels work again
+- Make channels work again (Channels work, but /names not)